GSA-TTS/devCrew_s/docs/guides/DevCrew Agent Implementation Guide for CrewAI.md

 ## Overview

-DevCrew specifications define comprehensive frameworks for autonomous software development teams.
+DevCrew specifications define comprehensive frameworks for autonomous development teams across various domains.
 CrewAI provides an ideal implementation platform through its role-based agent architecture, YAML-first configuration, and enterprise-ready deployment.
 CrewAI is an open-source framework that has reached 30.5K GitHub stars and 1M monthly downloads, built independently from LangChain with a focus on role-playing agent systems.[^1]

 Please note that implementation details (codes) listed below are examples only.